Do IEPs cover extracurricular activities as well as academics?

 In case you’re wondering, kids with have most of the same rights as those with IEPs when it comes to extracurriculars.
 Like kids with IEPs, they have the right not to be discriminated against.
 They also have the right to reasonable accommodations.
 In most cases, though, kids with 504 plans won’t get services for extracurricular activities.

-Learn ways to help make extracurriculars a successful experience for your child.
-And find out how these activities can help build your child’s self-esteem.
+Learn ways to make extracurriculars successful for your child and how they can help build your child’s self-esteem.